The open source movement means there's now more top quality, legit free software floating around the web than ever.

 If you're planning an extension to your house, or are simply redecorating, Google's free Sketchup tool makes it relatively easy to build an accurate 3D model to work from.

-There are plenty of video tutorials to set you on the right track, and once you've used it a few times, you'll be impressing everybody with your designs.
+There are plenty of video tutorials to set you on the right track.
+Once you've used it a few times, you'll be impressing everybody with your designs.

 Pro AutoDesk software: Free for students